ActiveState/blog-posts/upgrading-to-5.24.md

 Comparing Unicode strings case-insensitively can be tricky.
 Unicode has a concept called "foldcase" which addresses this.
-When you apply foldcasing to two strings, then you can compare them with confidence that you will not get false positives or negatives.
+When you apply foldcasing to two strings you can compare them with confidence.
 Perl 5.16 added an `fc` operator to help you do just that.

 ### Hash Randomization